The Most Popular Espresso Drinks

 A triple espresso is three shots of espresso combined into one drink.
 This variant is popular among those who want to enjoy an extremely strong espresso flavor in their drink.
 It is often used in milky drinks, where we need more coffee flavor.

-A triple shot of espresso is made using a triple basket, a larger filter-basket, that can hold 21-27 grams of grounds.
+A triple shot of espresso is made using a triple basket, a larger -basket, that can hold 21-27 grams of grounds.
 The result is a 3 ounce espresso, (about 90 ml).

 Ristretto